 IP networks must be “open” for business

 IP is the language of the internet and its common, standards-based implementation is why we can seamlessly engage in eSports, video streaming, instant messaging, virtually hailing taxis, and so much more on a daily basis.
-Ciena’s Adaptive IP solution was designed from inception to be open and standards-based, across all network layers.
+Ciena’s Adaptive IP approach was designed from inception to be open and standards-based, across all network layers.
 This allows for easy integration into existing IP networks, from access to metro, ensuring a smooth and elegant migration path.
-This allows network operators to gracefully simplify and expand IP connectivity closer to where content lives – the network edge – by leveraging open analytics-driven automation to increase service velocity while overcoming complexity.
+This also allows network operators to gracefully simplify and expand IP connectivity closer to where content is both created and consumed – the network edge – by leveraging open analytics-driven automation to increase service velocity while overcoming complexity.

 IP delivered differently

 Our customers asked for (and in some cases demanded) a simpler and more efficient way to provide IP connectivity than traditional methods.
 Some of the largest network providers in the world have already engaged with Ciena to help them deliver IP differently by leveraging modern automation software coupled with lean, open, and programmable IP infrastructure that together is Adaptive IP.